objetos/q_p5fx/draw_quadrille/_index.md

 1. **Clarity**: Parameters are grouped into a single, descriptive object, making function calls easier to read.
 2. **Flexibility**: Only the parameters you need are specified, while defaults handle the rest.
-3. **Order Independence**: Parameters are assigned based on their names, so their order doesn’t matter
+3. **Order Independence**: Parameters are assigned based on their names, so their order doesn’t matter.
 4. **Extensibility**: New parameters can be added without breaking existing function calls.
 {{< /callout >}}